BenSouchet/sorbus/README.md

 ```
 If you don't import a color palette the default one (`rowan.scss`) will be used automatically.

-## Create you own color palette

-1. After you copied the `Highlighter/` folder in you project SCSS directory, go to the subfolder `base16/`
-2. Copy an existing color palette file and rename it to your preference
-3. Open the file and edit the color HEX values
-4. In your main SCSS file change the color palette you import by the name of the new color palette you created

 ## Included color palettes

-To avoid you copy unused data to your project, by design Sorbus in shipped with only 4 color palettes:
+To avoid copy of unused data to your project, by design Sorbus in shipped with only 4 color palettes:
 | Rowan | Monokai | Solarized | Solarized Dark |
 |:-----:|:-------:|:---------:|:--------------:|
 |       |         |           |                |